 Karla's latest album, released in early 2019, introduces the singer as songwriter.
 The project, "Certain Elements," reached #44 on the prestigious Jazz Week chart.
 It includes a suite of original tunes alongside covers of songs written by Michel Legrand, Marilyn and Alan Bergman, Bill Withers, Jim Hall, Terry Kirkman and others, arranged especially for Karla by some of her closest colleagues.

-Featuring a sparkling roster of musicians, “Certain Elements” brings together Karla’s past decade musically.
+Featuring a sparkling roster of musicians, “Certain Elements” brings together Karla’s diverse musical past.
 The project, like the artist herself, is a blend of backgrounds, and joins contemporary jazz, Latin, swing, and blues influences.
 The album's first single, a remake of the '60s hit "Cherish," is heard on contemporary jazz stations across the globe.
-Legendary smooth jazz artist Dave Koz featured the song on his SiriusXM radio show, The Dave Koz Lounge.
-Two of Karla's original compositions achieved semi-finalist status in the 2020 International Songwriting Competition.
-O's Place Jazz writes of the album: "Karla Harris is a jazz vocalist with exceptional talent that surfaces like a beautiful ballet dancer on 'Certain Elements.'"
+Legendary smooth jazz artist Dave Koz featured the song on his syndicated SiriusXM radio show.
+O's Place Jazz writes: "Karla Harris is a jazz vocalist with exceptional talent that surfaces like a beautiful ballet dancer on 'Certain Elements.'"

-In addition to performing, writing and recording, Karla is an artist-in-residence with the Jazz Studies department at Kennesaw State University, teaching Applied Vocal Jazz to aspiring singers.
+Karla continues to perform regionally and nationally at top jazz venues and festivals, as well as for a variety of performing arts series and arts outreach events.
+In addition to performing, writing and recording, she is an artist-in-residence with the dynamic Jazz Studies department at Kennesaw State University, teaching Applied Vocal Jazz to aspiring singers.